Our contribution to UK healthcare

 Charity

-With such a broad spectrum of therapy areas covered by our medicines range, we also have links with a number of charities and patient organisations.
-We understand the values and role these important organisations play in supporting not only patients, but also their relatives and caregivers.
+With such a broad spectrum of therapy areas covered by our medicines range, we also have links with a number of charities and patient organisations and understand the value and role these important organisations play in supporting not only patients, but also their relatives and caregivers.

-Through our volunteering policy, we actively encourage colleagues to volunteer for causes close to their hearts.
+We actively encourage colleagues to volunteer for causes close to their hearts through our corporate volunteering initiatives.

 Helping the UK build a thriving life sciences industry